Go Homeback to Astrology

 Jupiter, By Jove! (with affinities to Sagittarius and the 9th house)

-So much is written in Greek and Roman mythology regarding the many exploits and (mis)adventures of the god Jupiter (known to the Greeks as the chief Olympian thundergod Zeus).…
+Dr Z and JoseSo much is written in Greek and Roman mythology regarding the many exploits and (mis)adventures of the Roman god Jupiter (known to the Greeks as the chief Olympian thundergod Zeus) and planetary ruler of Sagittarius…

 In honor of the great Zeus, here's a wee bit of mythological trivia from a rather obscure source that you've probably never heard before:

-The man drank the elixir of immortality, and then Zeus sent the marvelous man of beauty to the highest heavens, and the first man was then instantaneously transformed into the planetary body called Phainon or Phaenon, literally meaning “the shiner.”
+The man gladly drank the elixir of immortality, and then Zeus sent the marvelous man of beauty to the highest heavens, and the first man was then instantaneously transformed into the planetary body called Phainon or Phaenon, literally meaning “the shiner.”

 Nowadays we call this planet Jupiter...

-Note: I should mention there seems to a wee bit of dispute on this matter, as there was more than a little disagreement and/or confusion among ancient historical sources and/or authorities (i.e. was the planet Jupiter known as Phainon or Phaenon and the planet Saturn known as Phaithon or Phaethon or was it just the opposite)...
+Note: I should mention there appears to be a wee bit of dispute on this matter, as there was more than a little disagreement and/or confusion among ancient historical sources and/or authorities (i.e. was the planet Jupiter known as Phainon or Phaenon and the planet Saturn known as Phaithon or Phaethon or was it just the opposite)...

-For various reasons way too complex to go into, "on the face of it," it appears to make the most sense that Jupiter was the planet known as Phainon or Phaenon and Saturn was the planet known as Phaithon or Phaethon.
+For various reasons too complex to go into, "on the face of it," it appears to make the most sense that Jupiter was the planet known as Phainon or Phaenon and Saturn was the planet known as Phaithon or Phaethon.

 Continue>> The Greater Benefic